Binding your Transmitter to your Receiver¶

 You may find this graphic helpful.
 It shows all the basic stick positions, and the associated output from the first four channels when looking at a raw AETR (aileron, elevator, throttle, rudder) RC signal from

 rosflight_io.
-Make sure that the stick output is in the right direction.
+Make sure that the stick output is in the correct direction.

 Switches can be configured for the following functions.

-To disable a switch for a specific function, set the corresponding parameter to
+To disable a switch for a specific, default function, set the corresponding parameter to

 Be sure to check that the switch directions operate as you intend, and reverse them in your transmitter if necessary.